TFimpel/AppStudio-Indoor-Points-Editor/README.md

 ## How to use this
 1. Install AppStudio for ArcGIS and sing in to your ArcGIS Online account (you need a "Standard" license allocated to your account to sign in)
 2. Download the code in this repo, put the folder "ArcGIS Online or Portal Item ID" (incl. all its contents) into the appropriate directory on your computer.
 The directory path probably depends on your installation.
 On Windows by default it is C:\Users\<username>\ArcGIS\AppStudio\Apps\
 3. Open AppStudio for Desktop.
 The new app item will appear now and you can configure the properties (see below) and then upload the app item to your ArcGIS Online account.
+Alternatively choose the "Create a new app from ..." option.
 4. Following that initial upload the id value in your local copy of file itminfo.json (line 16) will have changed to a long string of characters, something like "1234567890ABC123XYZ".
 5. Rename the app's folder name in the ...\ArcGIS\AppStudio\Apps\... directory from "arcgis-online-app-item-id-here" to this id value that your upload generated.
-(The reason for doing this is so that the app stores the local .geodatabase file in the correct place upon download to device)
+Depending on how you did step 3 this may not be necessary.
+(The reason for doing this is so that the app stores the local .geodatabase file in the correct place upon download to device.)
 7. Log in to ArcGIS Online, find the Native App item you just uploaded, and register it (type = Multiple, redirect url = urn:ietf:wg:oauth:2.0:oob).
 This will generate an app id or 'client id'.
 8. Enter this client id in MyApp.qml, line 63.
 Replace the exisitng value for the clientId property with your Native App item's clientId.
 (This is necessary for OAuth2 authentication to work.)
 6. Now "Update" the app item via the AppStudio Upload process.